Actually, The iPhone May Not Look Much Different In 2027

 Part of the reason for my skepticism about the iPhone changing profoundly is that tech moves slower than we think, and time moves faster.
 Ten years really isn’t that long.
 While some things in tech change very quickly (like the growth of Uber), most things evolve incrementally over time.
 It depends on the type of product and its price, too.
 Here’s how Creative Strategies analyst Ben Bajarin put it in a brief on Thursday:

 Consumers adopt solutions to pain points very quickly.
 Consumers adopt new experiences very slowly.
 Any time a consumer is faced with something foreign, or unknown, or viewed as somewhat risky because they don’t know how they will use it, they adopt it very slowly.
-This is why things like smart watches, future wearables, VR, drones, AR glasses, etc., will have very long adoption cycles.
+This is why things like smartwatches, future wearables, VR, drones, AR glasses, etc. will have very long adoption cycles.
 From the viewpoint of how humans behave and adopt technology, the next big thing is still a long way away.

 Consider wearable tech.
 In 2012, many of us thought wearables would soon take over the personal computing landscape.
 I was excited about the combination of 3G smartwatch and wireless headphones replacing the smartphone as my can’t-leave-home-without device.
 But consumers in general have been relatively slow to adopt wearables, other than those used to track fitness.

-And there’s ample precedent for tech products surviving in recognizable form for decades.
+And there’s ample precedent for tech products surviving in recognizable forms for decades.
 Apple’s own Mac has gotten sleeker and more powerful over the years.
-But today’s MacBook Pro is immediately identfiable as the direct descendant of the first PowerBook from a quarter century ago.
+But today’s MacBook Pro is immediately identifiable as the direct descendant of the first PowerBook from a quarter century ago.

 Besides, Apple may be less concerned over the next decade about radically changing the iPhone and more focused on getting the devices in the hands of far more people.
 The major markets for smartphones have become saturated in recent years, making new customers harder to find.
 The best chance for continuing the iPhone’s momentum may be getting it into the hands of more consumers in developing countries.
-A recent Ovum study, commissioned by Upstream, shows that only 18 percent of mobile users in emerging markets use iOS, while 78 use Android.
+A recent Ovum study, commissioned by Upstream, shows that only 18% of mobile users in emerging markets use iOS, while 78% use Android.

 Without the iPhone, Apple wouldn’t have become the world’s most successful company.
 No one device can dominate consumer tech forever.
 But I’d wager the iPhone has some good years and great new technology in its future.